 On June 23, 2006, the Company entered into a lease agreement with Mega Retail pursuant to the lease agreement provisions of the general services framework and expenses allotment agreement which the Company entered into with Mega Retail on October 11, 2005 (the "Lease Agreement").
 The Company assigned to BSRE all of its rights and obligations under the Lease Agreement.
 The underlying properties (23 supermarket stores) were also transferred by the Company to BSRE.
-See below - "Transfer of Real Estate Assets from Mega Retail to BSRE".
+See below -"Item 7.
+Major Shareholders and Related Party Transactions - B. Related Party Transactions - Arrangements between Alon blue square and various subsidiaries -Transfer of Real Estate Assets from Mega Retail to BSRE."